AndrewJBateman/freeCodeCamp/README.md

 * FCC Portfolio Page: responsive personal website created using html & css.
 Includes Youtube video that plays using iframe.

-* FCC Simon Game: uses html, css & jQuery to create this famous game that flashes 4 coloured buttons and plays 4 different audio files.
+* FCC Simon Game: uses html, css and jQuery to create this famous game that flashes 4 coloured buttons and plays 4 different audio files.
 Player sequence compared with random sequence to see if player can progress to a longer sequence.
 Includes strict mode that resets if a mistake is made.

 * FCC Survey Form: uses html and css.
 No javascript - form Submit button does not do anything.
 Form reset button does clear form field contents.
 Does not resize properly but this was not required to pass the 17 tests.

+* Wikipedia Viewer: uses tml, css and jQuery.
+An Ajax call is used to get wikipedia API info and perform a function (using the ajax success method to output API data).

 ## Algorithms